kiegroup/kie-tests/README.md

 kie-tests
 =========

-Repository for integration tests and other tests involving multiple projects
+Repository for integration tests and other tests involving multiple projects.

+In general, when adding modules (at any level) to this repo, try to keep the following structure in mind:

+- Root level modules should be named after what they're testing:
+  - "kie-wb-tests"
+  - "jbpm-tests"
+  - "dashboard-tests"
+  and etc.

+- Nested modules should be named after the specific types of tests that they are:
+  - "kie-wb-tests/kie-wb-tests-jboss"
+  - "jbpm-tests/jbpm-concurrency-tests"
+  and etc..

+Thanks!

 Developing Drools and jBPM
 ==========================